 Supplies for St. Paddy’s Day Math Activities

 Now that you’ve got a treasure trove of St. Patrick’s Day math activities, you’ll certainly need a few supplies.
 I’ve created a list of supplies that would be great for any St. Patrick’s Day activities, but especially the math ones!
+I may get commissions for purchases made through links in this post.

 - Shamrock stickers